halokllr/Mixed-Messages/README.md

     - Decide on what types of messages you want your program to output.

 - ## __Create script and run it locally__
     - On your computer, create a JaaScript file to write your code in.
-Make sure you are able to run your script locaaly in Node.
+Make sure you are able to run your script locally in Node.

 - ## __Set up version control__
     - Set up Git tracking in your directory and add and commit changes as you make them.